Here To Help You Succeed

 ABOUT JOHNSON COLLEGE

-Johnson College provides real-world, hands-on learning in a caring environment and prepares graduates to enter into or advance in their careers.
-Johnson College degrees become essential careers.
-Johnson College was founded in 1912, and is the region’s premier technical college, offering associate degrees in 17 programs and 4 academic certificates.
-An emphasis on hands-on instruction is supported by a low student-to-teacher ratio.
-Located in Scranton on a 44-acre campus, the College is an accredited, private, non-profit, co-educational institution with a strong tradition of working with regional business and industry to ensure a skilled and qualified workforce.
-Together, We Work!
-To learn more about Johnson College, click here
+Johnson College provides real-world, hands-on learning in a supportive environment and prepares graduates to enter into or advance in their in-demand careers.
+Johnson College was founded in 1912 and is the region’s only technical college, offering 15 associate degrees, five academic certificates, and over 30 continuing education programs.
+A low student-to-instructor ratio supports an emphasis on hands-on learning.
+Located in Scranton on a 44-acre campus with a satellite campus serving the greater Hazleton area, the College is an accredited, private, non-profit, co-educational institution with a strong tradition of working with regional businesses and industries to ensure a skilled and qualified workforce.

 ABOUT UNITED NEIGHBORHOOD CENTERS